 There are two types of damages for personal injury cases: economic and non-economic.
 It is typically easy to calculate economic damages with the help of supporting documentation.

-Pain and suffering is an example of non-economic damages.
+Pain and suffering is an Example of non-economic damages.

-Non-economic damages are not as easy to assign monetary value, but your personal injury attorney will gather all necessary information to calculate these damages.
+Non-economic damages are not as easy to assign a monetary value, but your personal injury attorney will gather all necessary information to calculate these damages.

 While some states impose a damage cap, Florida generally does not.